End-to-End Sequential Sampling and Reconstruction for MRI: Experimental Results

 \subsection{Setup and Implementation Details}

-We evaluate our sequential sampling and reconstruction method on the NYU fastMRI open dataset~\cite{zbontar2018fastMRI}\footnote{\url{https://fastmri.org/}}.~The dataset provides RAW single-coil $\kappa$-space measurements for knee images, with 973 training set volumes and 97 validation set volumes~\cite{zbontar2018fastMRI}.
-We follow the setup of~\cite{pineda2020active} and split the original validation set into a new validation set with 48 volumes and a test set with 49 volumes, which results in 34,742 2D slices for training, 1,785 slices for validation, and 1,851 slices for testing.
-To save on computation, we crop the k-space to the center 128$\times$128 region, as is done in~\cite{bakker2020experimental, jin2019self, zhang2019reducing}.
+We evaluate our sequential sampling and reconstruction method on the NYU fastMRI open dataset~\citep{zbontar2018fastMRI}\footnote{\url{https://fastmri.org/}}.~The dataset provides RAW single-coil $\kappa$-space measurements for knee images, with 973 training set volumes and 97 validation set volumes~\citep{zbontar2018fastMRI}.
+We follow the setup of~\citep{pineda2020active} and split the original validation set into a new validation set with 48 volumes and a test set with 49 volumes, which results in 34,742 2D slices for training, 1,785 slices for validation, and 1,851 slices for testing.
+To save on computation, we crop the $\kappa$-space to the center 128$\times$128 region, as is done in~\citet{bakker2020experimental, zhang2019reducing}.

-We use the structural similarity index measure~(SSIM) for our model's training loss, following ~\cite{sriram2020end, pineda2020active, bakker2020experimental}.
+We use the structural similarity index measure~(SSIM) for our model's training loss and primary evaluation metric, following ~\citet{sriram2020end, pineda2020active, bakker2020experimental}.
+The SSIM metric has been found to correlate well with expert evaluations~\citep{knoll2020advancing}.
 SSIM is computed using a window size of 7$\times$7 and hyperparmeters $k_1=0.01$, $k_2=0.03$ following the fastMRI challenge's official implementation.
-We use the Adam optimizer~\cite{kingma2014adam} and train our model for 50 epochs with a learning rate of $1e-3$ for 2D point sampling experiments and $5e-5$ for 1D line sampling experiments.
+We use the Adam optimizer~\citep{kingma2014adam} and train our model for 50 epochs with a learning rate of $1e-3$ for 2D point sampling experiments and $5e-5$ for 1D line sampling experiments.
 The learning rate is decreased by half every ten epochs.
 Training each model takes at most one day on a single RTX 2080Ti GPU.
-We use SSIM as the primary evaluation metric, which has been found to correlate well with expert evaluations~\cite{knoll2020advancing}.